Ashlalala/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 A: Yeah, that's exactly it.
 But it's a massive detox.
 The body's saying, thank God for this bacteria, now let's get the shit out.
 Literally.
 Vomit and diarrhea.
 Yes.

-Q: Do you think there are any viruses that are not good for you, [unintelligible]?
+Q: Do you think there are any viruses that are not good for you, like hepatitis?

 A: No, hepatitis is excellent.
 Because usually when a liver gets hepatitis, that liver is about to shut down for good.
 It's a serious progression of liver toxicity.
 So you get the hepatitis, any of those hepatitis, C, B, H, G, A, any of them, they're all beneficial.
 I've seen them, as long as people are on a good diet, where they're eating raw meats, that liver gets well faster than I've ever seen.